Azpect3120/document-sync-protocol/specification.md

 ### <a id="UpdateDocument">Update Document</a>

-The `document/update` event is emitted by the client to the server.
-This event works in a similar way to the `document/sync` event, but the client is the one who is updating the document data.
-The server will then send the updated data to all connected clients.
-The deeper implementation of this event is up to the server since all of the main handling is done by the server.
+The `document/update` event is emitted by the client whenever a client updates the document.
+The exact action that is required before emitting this event can vary depending on the client implementation.
+But the client should send the entire document content to the server when emitting this event.
+The server will then handle this data by ["diffing"](https://neovim.io/doc/user/lua.html#vim.diff) each line and updating the servers page with the new content.
+The server will then emit the `document/sync` event to all connected clients, which works basically the same way but with the roles reversed.

 #### <a id="UpdateDocumentEvent">Event</a>